CATcher-org/catcher-org.github.io/dg/index.md

 # CATcher Developer Guide

-Welcome to the CATcher Develoepr Guide!
+Welcome to the CATcher Developer Guide!
 Given below is an overview of various sections of CATcher dev docs.

 <box type="tip" seamless>